shristii589/unilvr_sql_project/README.md

 GROUP BY s.date
 ORDER BY s.date;
 ```
+**Objective-** For tracking sales performance on a monthly basis, which helps to identify patterns and seasonal variations in demand which will further help in making informed decisions regarding inventory management and sales forecasting.

 ### Q6.
 Find are the products having higher than average sales for fiscal year 2021 ?